 Marielle Plaisir is a french-caribbean multi-media artist who combines painting, drawing, monumental installations and performance to present highly-intense visual experiences.
 Plaisir's work blends life and fiction, using personal experiences and historic narratives from the caribbean that touch on universal themes like power, domination and prejudice.
 The common thread throughout her work is a critique of prejudice, according to which political power is supposedly “a natural fact."
 In context, she uses textiles, fibers, fabrics which carry social meanings to create exotic, dream-like worlds in which viewers can find moments of humor and beauty, as well as evidence of our humanity.

 Plaisir earned a Master of Applied Arts (University of Bordeaux III, France) and a graduate degree in art and scenography (Honors Advanced School of Fine Arts and Decorative Arts of Bordeaux, France.)
 Plaisir has exhibited in Museums in Europe and USA, as well as biennials including in Sao Paulo, Dakar, Benin, Florence and Dublin.
 In 2018, Plaisir received a prestigious South Florida Cultural Consortium award.
+She was a 2019 Studio Resident at Oolite Arts in Miami.
+She is represented by De Buck Gallery.

 We CREATE opportunities for visual artists at all career stages INVITE risk taking and experimentation ACTIVATE conversations around new art and ideas ADVOCATE for artists and creative practices